Domingo Tibaduiza: Early life

 Originally from Sogamoso, Colombia, Tibaduiza grew up in Gámeza and was born to the town mayor Raul Antonio Tibaduiza Rodriguez and his wife Rosalba Tibaduiza Reyes, a local shopkeeper.
 His maternal ancestry is linked to the Colombian aristocratic Reyes Patria family and Juan José Reyes-Patria Escobar.
-He grew up in a family of seven children, Leonor, María Emma, Miguel, Rosalba, and Ángela.
+He grew up in a family of seven children, Leonor, Mariem, Miguel, Rosalba, and Ángela.

 Until 1962, Tibaduiza played soccer, and focused on the sport because his family did not have the means to buy him a bicycle.
 He looked up to his countryman Roberto "Pajarito" Buitrago, who was the first Boyacense to win the Vuelta a Colombia that year.

 The following year, the family moved together to Bogotá, Colombia.
 Domingo entered the Nicolás Esguerra school, where he practiced soccer, basketball, and athletic races, encouraged by his professor, Demetrio Roa, who would later be a physical trainer of the Club Los Millonarios.
 His steps were followed by his siblings Miguel and Rosalba, who also became elite runners.

 In 1967, he entered the Santander General School and received the support of established military athletes, such as Sergeant Manuel Cabrera and Corporal Luis Andrade.
 The following year, he participated in a memorable national youth championship held in Cartago, Valle del Cauca, where he was consecrated as the best national long-distance player in his category.

 The following year, Tibaduiza pursued a military career.
 However, with the demands of the military, he had to leave athletics.
 He decided to attend the Escuela Militar General Santander and enroll in the physical education course at the Pedagogical and Technological University of Colombia in Bogotá.